 - Flexible enough to carry out all basic cutting & chopping tasks

 - Razor sharp out of the box

 6 – Miyabi 34183-203 Chef’s Knife

 The Miyabi 34183-203 Kaizen Chef’s Knife is a solid, substantial blade with a wide, solid edge and fine front line.
 Appropriate for chopping herbs, cutting vegetables, cutting, and dicing fish and meat.
-Made in Seki, Japan, this blade includes the versatile center of VG10 (CMV60) super steel is secured by a 64-layer staggering blossom Damascus design.
+Made in Seki, Japan, this Japanese knife includes the versatile center of VG10 (CMV60) super steel is secured by a 64-layer staggering blossom Damascus design.
 The CRYODUR sharp edge experiences a four-advance solidifying process that expands the properties of the steel.
 The sturdy handle is made of dark cloth Micarta highlighting a mosaic stick, two red spacers, and end top with logo — edge measures at 8 inches in length.